Dallas Market Report

 DALLAS / FORT WORTH OFFICE MARKET OUTLOOK

-Construction activity of new multi-tenant projects is rising fast.
-The days of low rates and high vacancy rates are long gone.
-Many well-occupied sub-markets, such as Preston Center and Plano Legacy are enjoying record lease / occupancy rates that will trend up.
+Construction activity of new multi-tenant class A projects in 2023 is falling.
+To date new office delivery has been at about 5 million square feet.
+Net absorption is below 1.395 million square feet.
+Office vacancy rates overall are in the 17.234 percent range.
+Rental rates are still high for the better-quality spaces.
+Tenants are looking for maximum amenities that Class A space offers to get their employees back in the office.
+Many well-occupied office sub-markets, such as Uptown, Preston Center and Plano Legacy continue to enjoy high lease rates / occupancy rates.
 Tenants should be mindful of their lease expiration date and act early to insure they are able to renew their lease or make a prudent move without panic caused by procrastination.
-In some cases if you miss your renewal option time frame you will be out.
+In some cases, if you miss your renewal option time frame you may be out.
 Many owners welcome a little vacancy at the new higher rents as they intend to peddle the asset to the next owner based on further potential increases in rates.
-Don’t be fooled or left behind.
+Do not be fooled or left behind.

 DALLAS / FORT WORTH INDUSTRIAL MARKET OUTLOOK

-New construction and delivery of bulk warehouse facilities continues at a fevered pace.
+New construction and delivery of bulk warehouse facilities continued in 2023 but at a slower pace.
+Many planned projects have been put on the back burner pending lease up of existing space.
 DFW has become a major player in the distribution of goods.
 Higher clear heights, expanded truck courts, better parking, and state-of-the-art fire suppression systems found in new buildings lead as key factors desired by major tenants in the market today.
-New building delivery will continue in the face of high demand and little inventory available.
+New building delivery will continue in the face of high demand and little inventory available but at a measured pace.
+To date we have seen about 65 million square feet of new space delivered.
+Roughly 31.9 million has been absorbed and the overall vacancy rate is only 7.91%.

-Vacancy overall has increased compared to the last period.
+Vacancy overall has increased some compared to the last period.
 DFW has clearly established itself as a significant player in the national bulk warehouse & distribution game.
 Development and completion of the many highway projects in the area have also contributed to the success of this market.
-Growth and development is going strong.
-Sublease inventory will continue to shrink and will contribute to further increases in the market rate.
+Growth and development are going strong.
+Sublease inventory may grow as we find our way in the 2023-24 economy.

 DALLAS / FORT WORTH INDUSTRIAL MARKET OUTLOOK